kmamine/GPT-ibn-sirin/README.md

 ## Resources

-Ibn Sirin Knowledge Base: Digitized and formatted dream interpretations.
+- **Ibn Sirin Knowledge Base**: Digitized and formatted dream interpretations.

-Pre-trained Models: ChatGPT for NLP tasks.
+- **Pre-trained Models**: ChatGPT for NLP tasks.

-Vector Embedding Model: OpenAI embeddings for indexing and retrieval.
+- **Vector Embedding Model**: OpenAI embeddings for indexing and retrieval.

-Success Metrics
+## Success Metrics

-High relevance of retrieved interpretations.
+- High relevance of retrieved interpretations.

-User satisfaction based on feedback.
+- User satisfaction based on feedback.

-Efficient system performance with minimal latency.
+- Efficient system performance with minimal latency.

-Potential Challenges
+# Potential Challenges

-Ensuring accurate and culturally sensitive interpretations.
+- Ensuring accurate and culturally sensitive interpretations.

-Balancing simplicity and depth in the user interface.
+- Balancing simplicity and depth in the user interface.

-Maintaining the quality of responses with diverse input scenarios.
+- Maintaining the quality of responses with diverse input scenarios.